senzhaocode/FuSViz_docs/docs/Appendix.rst

 |image3|

-A **split-window** mode is used to investigate alignment quality of split reads mapped to ERICH1 and UNC5D genes.
+A **split-window** mode is used to investigate alignment quality of split reads mapped to ERICH1 and UNC5D genes (NOTE: please click the search box in the toolbar if a **split-window** mode does not show properly).
 Soft-clipped read sequences (black box) match exactly the fusion sequences at breakpoints of the partner genes UNC5D and ERICH1 (black dash lines), respectively.

 Load alignment track from URL address in Linear module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~